chadly/metalsmith-flatten/README.md

 ### Skipping Flattening for a File

-A will be ignored by the plugin if you set the `skipFlatten` option in the yaml metadata of a file to true.
+A file will be ignored by the plugin if you set the `skipFlatten` option in the yaml metadata of a file to true.